-The main thing to remember is that if someone’s behavior and energy are not serving your well-being, bringing you down and making you doubt your self-worth, or having a damaging impact on your physical or mental health, then it’s crucial to take a step back and consider it worth keeping this person in your life.
+The main thing to remember is that if someone’s behavior and energy are not serving your well being, bringing you down and making you doubt your self-worth, or having a damaging impact on your physical or mental well being, then it’s crucial to take a step back and consider it worth keeping this person in your life.

 How to distance yourself from someone

 Below we have outlined five key steps to creating the distance you need from that person in your life who’s bringing you down or tiring you out.